 Some racehorse owners Pinhook horses.
 Pinhooking is the business of buying a young racehorse prospect and reselling them.
 Typically, a person buys a yearling or weanling, puts some training into the horses, and sells them for more money.

-In high-end well-bred racehorses, pinhooking is a common practice; however, the risk is considerable.
-The young horse might not progress the way you expect or may get injured or sick.
+In high-end, well-bred racehorses, pinhooking is a common practice; however, the risk is considerable.
+The young horse might not progress as expected or get injured or sick.

 However, if a young horse develops correctly and takes to training, it is worth a lot more money than it was as a yearling.
 Buyers see the potential in a horse much better at two than one year old.

 You can also make money claiming racehorses.
-In a claiming race, all the competitors are available for a set price.
-Sometimes you can find a horse dropped down in class so it can win a race.
+In a claiming race, all competitors are available for a set price.
+Sometimes, you can find a horse dropped down in class so it can win a race.

 These are opportunities for a savvy person to get a horse already racing for a decent price.
 Seabiscuit ran in a claiming race before he became the most dominant horse of his time.